"No matter how much cats fight, there always seems to be kittens." ~ Abraham Lincoln

 SOLUTION: MORE PERSPECTIVE & A CHANGE IN FOCUS ~ I actually did two things that helped me create a successful portrait of this attractive contemporary residence.

-I introduced more perspective into the piece than I was using in my balance of my work at the time, using several photographs of the property.
-Although I focused on the architectural, I did my best to make this piece have a more realstic, authentic feel.
+I introduced more perspective into the piece than I was using in most of my paintings at the time, using several photographs of the property.
+Although I focused on the architectural, I did my best to make this piece have a more realistic, authentic feel.
 Plus, I kept my rendition of the home fairly simple.

 The wooded forest and thick foliage around the house was varied and lush, so I spent a lot of time and care recreating the natural surrounding.
 The greenbelt was teeming with all kinds wildlife and birds ~ families of eagles, hawks and seagulls, so some of those s winged their way into this painting.